 - Smooth – Also known as slicks, smooth tires will allow you to easily maneuver your jogging stroller through crowded areas and around tight corners on flat ground.

 To put it simply: If you are mostly jogging outdoors on rough and uneven surfaces, choose a bumpier tire tread.
 If you are mostly on flat surfaces, choose a smooth tire treat.

 The width of the tire rubber will also determine how easy it will be for you to push your jogging stroller when off-road.
 While wide and fat tires will flatten out more on a hard sidewalk; they power through uneven terrain like gravel or and dirt.

 To put it simply: If you want to take your jogging stroller off road, fatter tires are better.
 If you will mostly be using your jogging stroller on hard flat surfaces then thinner is better.

 As the name suggests, wheel reflectors reflect any light that shines upon them (like shining a light into your mirror).
 Whether it be from a street light or the headlights of a passing car, the light bounces off the reflector allowing passing cars to be mindful of your location.

 If you normally jog after dark then a jogging stroller with reflectors on the wheels can help keep you visible and safe.

 There are two different types of brakes.
 One slows your baby down while the other keeps your jogging stroller from rolling away when you take your hands off it.

-The majority of jogging strollers have foot operated parking brakes (similar to the picture above).
+The majority of jogging strollers have foot operated parking brakes (similar to the picture above) located near the rear wheels.
 A foot operated parking brake will prevent you from having to bend over and use your hands to lock the wheels.
 While it may sound simple, a foot operated parking brake is definitely a must have feature.

 If you look just behind each wheel on your jogging stroller you will notice what appears to be a coiled spring.
 This coiled spring is essentially a shock absorber and forms part of your strollers suspension system.